sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 #### Service Centres and Outreach

-For the 10% not enrolled automatically and unable to use the GC Portal (3 700 000 people), small service centres are available, especially in remote regions.
-Further, the costs saved through reduced real estate could be invested in sending representatives to areas where service uptake is lagging.
+For the 10% (TODO: where did this 10% come from?
+Needs to be validated/sourced) not enrolled automatically and unable to use the GC Portal (3 700 000 people) other options are provided.
+Costs saved through reduced real estate could be invested in sending representatives to areas where service uptake is lagging, or digital accessibility is lagging.
 In this way, through a reduced reliance on physical real estate, ESDC is better able to service regions in need.

-Said service representatives would be able to...
+1. Government of Canada Kiosks will be made available at community hubs (For example, malls or banks)
+2. Service representatives are available to

     - Help citizens register and use digital services
     - Use the digital services on behalf of clients (there should be no separate 'admin service functions', these should all be automated)

-GC departments have common kiosks to offer services, such as passports, taxes, grants as well as benefits from ESDC.
-Outreach programs are deployed to raise awareness in low uptake areas.

 ### Private Sector